Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 overall_diameter_in = rim_diameter_in + (2 × section_height_mm / 25.4)

-Circumference is just π × diameter.
-Revs per mile is the number of times the tire rotates to cover one mile (63,360 inches):
+Once you have diameter, circumference is just π × diameter, and revs per mile is how many times the tire turns to cover a mile (63,360 inches):

 circumference_in = π × overall_diameter_in